luisibanez/open-source-databases-tutorial/source/M/Overview.rst

 It is possible to use the `M Database`_ from other programming languages.

-Here we focused on M as a Database.
+Here we focus on M as a Database.

 Main Features
 -------------

 The main features of M are:

-* It represents a hierarchical (tree) data structure
+* It represents a hierarchical (tree) data structure.
-* Supports full Atomic, Consistent, Isolated and Durable (ACID) transactions
+* Supports full Atomic, Consistent, Isolated and Durable (ACID) transactions.
-* Is substantially faster for transaction processing than traditional relational databases
+* Is substantially faster for transaction processing than traditional relational databases.
-* Automatic sorting is done during insertion
+* Sorts entries automatically as soon as they are inserted.
-* Imposes no restrictions on the application schema
+* Imposes no restrictions on the application schema.

- * The schema is entirely implemented and enforced by the application
+ * The schema is entirely implemented and enforced by the application.
  * Just as it is with other “schema-free” or “NoSQL” key-value databases.